OmniLayer/spec/README.md

 |Currency identifier| [Currency identifier](#field-currency-identifier) |1 (Mastercoin) |
 |Amount to be purchased|[Number of Coins](#field-number-of-coins)|130,000,000 (1.3 coins) |

+## Trading Master Protocol Coins for Another Master Protocol Currency
 ### Sell Master Protocol Coins for Another Master Protocol Currency

 Description: Transaction type 21 is used to both publish and accept an offer to sell coins in one Master Protocol Currency for coins in another Master Protocol Currency.

 If the amount offered for sale exceeds the sending address's available balance (the amount not reserved, committed or in escrow), this indicates the user is offering to sell all coins that are available at the time this sell order is published.
 The amount offered for sale, up to the amount available, must be reserved from the available balance for this address much like any other exchange platform.
 (For instance: If an address owns 100 MSC and it creates a "Sell Order" for at least 100 MSC, then the address's available balance is now 0 MSC, reserving 100 MSC.)
 After the sell order is published, any coins received by the address are added to its then current available balance, and are not included in the amount for sale by this sell order.
 The seller could update the sell order to include these newly acquired coins, see [Change a Transaction Type 21 Coin Sell Order](#change-a-transaction-type-21-coin-sell-order) below.

 The new sell order's unit price is computed from two of the fields in the transaction message: the "Amount desired" divided by the "Amount for sale".
 An existing order's original unit price is used to match against new orders.
-The unit price does not change except by using the Change action.
-See below.
+The unit price does not change except by using the [Update](https://github.com/mastercoin-MSC/spec#change-a-transaction-type-21-coin-sell-order) action below.

-An address cannot create a new sell order while that address has an active sell order with the same currencies in the same roles (for sale, desired).
-An active sell order is one that has not been canceled or fully accepted.
+An address can create multiple sell orders that are active simultaneously.
+Multiple orders can have currencies in the same roles (for sale, desired) and/or for the same amounts.
 The currency id for sale must be different from the currency id desired.
-Both currency id's must refer to existing currencies.
+Both currency id's must refer to existing currencies in the same [Ecosystem](https://github.com/mastercoin-MSC/spec/blob/master/README.md#field-ecosystem).
+Neither the amount for sale nor the amount desired can be zero (0), except when using the [Cancel](https://github.com/mastercoin-MSC/spec#cancel-a-transaction-type-21-coin-sell-order) action below.

 To accept an existing sell order, an address simply publishes the same message type with an inverse offer (e.g. selling Goldcoins for Mastercoins in the example below) at a unit price which is greater than or equal to the existing sell order's unit price.
 The protocol then finds existing sell orders that qualify (match), possibly including existing sell orders from that same address.